 The principle of development in this location and the access has been established as part of previous applications and appeals, however the internal layout of the site and parking arrangements have been altered since the previous application.
 Whilst no formal objection has been raised to this, there are number of alterations required to the proposal in order to be acceptable.

 Amended plans have been received showing swept path analysis of the ability of vehicles to maneuverer internally.
-These have been sent to LCC for comment but at the time of writing no response has been received.
-An update on this will be given at Committee.
+These have been sent to LCC who do not object.